{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 How Do Taxes Influence Chicago Data Center Trends?

-The City of Chicago’s Chief Information Officer Brett Goldstein has a background from both the public sector (Chicago Police) and private sector, and he feels government CIOs should be as driven to create efficiency and data security as their private sector peers.
+The City of Chicago’s Chief Information Officer, Brett Goldstein, has a background from both the public sector (Chicago Police) and private sector, and he feels government CIOs should be as driven to create efficiency and data security as their private sector peers.

-With the financial and unemployment challenges which Chicago has been struggling with in recent years, the success of the colocation and data management industry is welcomed as a thriving economic engine.
+With the financial and unemployment challenges that Chicago has been struggling with in recent years, the success of the colocation and data management industry is welcomed as a thriving economic engine.
 His department is considering outsourcing to a local provider, and outsourcing management of what is currently the city’s largest data center.

 Needless to say, if you think Chitown’s colocation supply exceeds demand, you’re wrong.
 The landscape of the Windy City may remain much the same as existing buildings are being transformed from the inside.
-The influence of Chicago colocation and data services boom will be vital to the local economy.
+The influence of the Chicago colocation and data services boom will be vital to the local economy.
 Technology executives and investors looking for colocation expansion will find that Chicago is their “kinda town”.

 Have you been considering a Chicago colocation center build or expansion?
-Does the Cloud tax or lack of tax incentives in the area factor into your decision making?
+Does the Cloud tax or lack of tax incentives in the area factor into your decision-making?
 Tell us about it in the comments section below.

-If you're in the data center, mission critical or cloud services industries, or you sell to the data center industry, don't miss our weekly update newsletter -- Data Center Sales & Marketing Institute (DCSMI) Update Newsletter.
+If you're in the data center, mission-critical, or cloud services industries, or you sell to the data center industry, don't miss our weekly update newsletter -- Data Center Sales & Marketing Institute (DCSMI) Update Newsletter.
 Get notified about new reports, events, podcasts, and blog posts.

-Data Center Sales & Marketing Institute (DCSMI) Update Newsletter
+Subscribe to the Data Center Sales and Marketing Newsletter (DCSMI)